Residential Substance Use Treatment

 During residential treatment, it’s helpful to get the individual’s family or partner involved in therapy.
 This can encourage family members to support the person’s new skills and behaviors after treatment is over.

-As discussed in the Treatment Improvement Protocols from the Substance Abuse and Mental Health Services Administration (SAMHSA), information about the substance abuse disorder and its implications can support the recovery person’s loved ones.
+As discussed in the Treatment Improvement Protocols from the Substance Abuse and Mental Health Services Administration (SAMHSA), information about the substance use disorder and its implications can support the recovery person’s loved ones.
 This information includes:

 • What the treatments are and how they work.